-16 Continuing level 6 students who did not complete their studies in 2016/17 should refer to Appendix B for details on their degree classification regulations
+&lt;sup>17 Continuing level 6 students who did not complete their studies in 2016/17 should refer to Appendix B for details on their degree classification regulations

-17 Current Level 6 students who during the 2016/17 academic year were either on a placement, year abroad, or otherwise interrupting their studies will have their degree classification determined by the better of the pre-2017/18-degree classification algorithm or 2017/18 degree classification algorithm, the higher classification will be conferred.
+&lt;sup>18 Current Level 6 students who during the 2016/17 academic year were either on a placement, year abroad, or otherwise interrupting their studies will have their degree classification determined by the better of the pre-2017/18-degree classification algorithm or 2017/18 degree classification algorithm, the higher classification will be conferred.
 Eligible students should refer to Appendix B for details on the pre-2017/18-degree classification regulations.